skills/test-with-actions/.github/steps/2-fix-the-test.md

 1. Open the Markdown file that contains the error, and edit the file to fix the error.
 1. Commit your change directly to the `ci` branch.
 1. Display your pull request again, and wait for your workflow to run again.
 The job should now pass.
-1. Merge your pull request.
+1. Add a comment to your pull request containing the text: "The linter check completed successfully."
-1. Wait about 20 seconds and then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/actions) will automatically update to the next step.
+1. Wait about 20 seconds, then refresh this page (the one you're following instructions from).
+Another workflow will run and will replace the contents of this README file with instructions for the next step.